 It’s important for children to understand what they’re experiencing is normal.
 DeBay suggests parents and caregivers try to:

-- Find ways to express their feelings: Help them recognize, learn and practice safe ways to let their feelings out.
+- FIND WAYS TO EXPRESS THEIR FEELINGS: Help them recognize, learn and practice safe ways to let out their feelings.

 3. WHO CAN HELP?

-- TrustBridge Bereavement Centers offer services to families and friends of Hospice of Palm Beach patients, as well as to the community at large.
+- Trustbridge Bereavement Centers’ Sea Star Program offer services to families and friends of Hospice of Palm Beach County patients, as well as to the community at large.
 Options include school support groups, family fun events and helping grieving families connect to see it’s OK to laugh and have fun again.
 Examples include the weekday Camp Stingray for children ages 5 to 10 and the annual bereavement Camp Good Grief for children.
 Call 561-227-5175.

 • Kerry DeBay, chief program officer, Palm Beach County, The Children's Healing Institute